KIC/pandas_ml_utils/README.md

 Now you can see the loss in % of dollars of your miss classification.
 The classification probabilities are plotted on the very top of the plot.

-### Auto-Regressive Models and RNN Shape
+### Autoregressive Models and RNN Shape
-It is also possible to use the FeaturesAndLabels object to generate auto regressive features.
-By default lagging features results in an RNN shaped 3D array as Keras likes it.
+It is also possible to use the FeaturesAndLabels object to generate autoregressive features.
+By default lagging features results in an RNN shaped 3D array (in the format as Keras likes it).
 However we can also use SkitModels the features will be implicitly transformed back into a 2D array (by using the `reshape_rnn_as_ar` function).

 ```python
 import pandas_ml_utils as pmu